OctopusDeploy/blog/blog/2021-02/ecs-canary-deployments/index.md

 4. Update the CloudFormation template with a new task definition, and the blue task set configured to match the current stable task set.
 5. Direct traffic from the blue target group to the green target group.
 6. If all goes well, direct 100% of traffic to the green stack and set the **StableStack** tag to **Green**.
-7. If problems were found, direct 100% of traffic to the blue stack, and leave the **StableStack** tag to **Blue**.
+7. If problems were found, direct 100% of traffic to the blue stack, and leave the **StableStack** tag as **Blue**.
 8. Go to step 1.

 ## Advanced testing of the green stack

 If you look closely at the listener rule created to split traffic between the blue and green stacks, you will see that we have defined its priority at `10`.
-These priority numbers are a bit like the command numbers in an old BASIC application, where you always incremented in steps of 10 to give yourself room to add steps in-between at a later time.
+These priority numbers are somewhat like the command numbers in an old BASIC application, where you always incremented in steps of 10 to give yourself room to add steps in-between at a later time.

 In our example, it may be useful to direct a small amount of the main traffic to the green stack, but also allow the green stack to be accessed with a URL that only testers are aware of.
 For example, you might add a rule that directed traffic to the green stack only when a special query string is supplied.